Mr Smalls

 Millvale, PA

-Beach Boise, ID is performing Daniel Johnston’s notable album, Hi, How Are You? in full sequence with support from local bands, Dizzier and Westinghouse Atom Smasher, and The ‘Hi, How Are You?’
+Beach Boise, ID is performing Daniel Johnston’s notable album, Hi, How Are You? in full sequence with support from local bands, Scrum Force and Westinghouse Atom Smasher, and The ‘Hi, How Are You?’
 Project, a non-profit organization that aims to educate young people worldwide about the importance of mental health and well-being through creative content, events and community-building programs.

 This live performance as well as its compositions are an act of appreciation for Daniel’s extensive body of work and are respectfully designed to reflect the experience of mental atrophy and reprieve from mental pratfall.
 This performative interpretation of Daniel’s work is intended to encourage fans of music to understand how much of a song sits under the surface of what some may be apt to quickly judge due to its fidelity or characteristics unique to an artist.